-6 Tips for Creating an Effective Organizational Strucutres
+6 Tips for Creating an Effective Organizational Structure

-When you hear the word “Matrix” you either 1) think of Morpheus and Neo or 2) cringe at the bureaucracy caused by your company’s matrix management structure.
-And while nothing can be done to keep your mind from wandering to the Wachowski brother’s trilogies, we do believe that good organizational design can be done to ensure an effective organizational structure.
+When you hear the word “Matrix,” you either think of Morpheus and Neo, or cringe at the bureaucracy caused by your company’s matrix management structure.
+And while nothing can be done to keep your mind from wandering to the Wachowski brother’s trilogies, we believe that thoughtful organizational design consulting leads to a more effective organizational structure of a company.

 Performing effectively in an interdependent environment is a hallmark of successful organizations.
-That means that at least some portion of your organization likely needs to function in a horizontal structure, where resources are shared and associates report to multiple managers.
+That means that at least some portion of your organization likely needs to adopt a horizontal functional structure, where resources are shared and associates report to multiple department managers.
 This is the matrix.

 But a matrix isn’t going to work just because you set it up.
-Too often, organizational structures fail before they ever get off the ground because organizations lack the foundation needed to support the horizontal structure.
+Too often, an organization’s structure fails before they ever get off the ground because organizations lack the foundation needed to support the horizontal network structure.

-To succeed, organizational structures need to be underpinned by strong interpersonal relationships, well-defined decision-making processes, and, most importantly, trust.
+To succeed, an organization’s structure needs to be underpinned by strong interpersonal relationships, well-defined decision-making processes and, most importantly, trust.

-Here’s how your organization can lay the groundwork to give your matrix structure its best chance for success:
+Here’s how your organization can lay the groundwork for success by optimizing its organizational structure and management:

 1. Make Sure Your Senior Leaders Are Aligned

-Your senior leadership team isn’t necessarily part of your matrix, but they do need to set the example for the rest of the organization by modeling what it looks like to work together.
+Your senior leadership team isn’t necessarily part of your matrix, but they play a key role in defining organizational structure.
+They set an example for the rest of the organization by modeling what it looks like to work together.
+That means senior leaders must demonstrate that the leadership team is their “first team” — not just their individual function.

-Visible joint leadership is crucial, and your senior team needs to lead by example, showing how they link arms toward a common end.
+Visible joint leadership is crucial, and your upper management team needs to lead by example, showing how they link arms toward a common end.
 After all, if your senior leaders can’t play nice with each other, how can you expect the rest of the organization to collaborate effectively?

 2. Clearly Define Roles, and stick with those definitions